checkedc/.github/profile/README.md

 ## Helping developers write more secure systems code

-**The Secure Software Development Project supports research, development and use of the Checked C extension to C.**
+**Supporting development, research, and use of the Checked C extension to C.**

 ### About Checked C